 Best Mid-Range 98-100 Inch TV

-The TV supports HDR10+, Dolby Vision, and DTS audio passthrough, ensuring excellent compatibility with various streaming services and physical media formats.
-This model is also loaded with a wealth of gaming features, such as HDMI 2.1 bandwidth on two ports, 4k @ 144Hz, 1080p @ 288Hz, and VRR.
-Furthermore, pixel response times are pretty good for a Mini LED model, so there's not a distracting amount of motion blur in fast-paced games.
-Whether you're a gamer, movie buff, or are simply looking for a massive TV for everyday use, it's the best large TV if you're shopping for something much more affordable than the 98X11L.
+The TV supports HDR10+ and Dolby Vision, ensuring excellent compatibility with various streaming services and physical media formats.
+This model also comes loaded with a wealth of gaming features, including two HDMI 2.1 ports, 4k @ 144Hz, 1080p @ 288Hz, and VRR to greatly reduce screen tearing.
+Furthermore, there's only some minor motion blur in fast-paced games.
+Whether you're a gamer, movie buff, or simply looking for a massive screen for everyday use, it's the best large TV if you're shopping for something much more affordable than the 98X11L.

 -